 || Nordic Center Home ||

-In the interest of providing our community, members and guests with more reliable skiing at home in northern VT, Craftsbury is developing the capacity to make snow to supplement what nature provides.
+In the interest of providing our community, members and guests with more reliable skiing at home in northern VT, Craftsbury has developed its ability to make snow to supplement what nature provides.

-Craftsbury already has a good reputation for having snow cover throughout the season.
-However, it is not reliable - especially early and late in the year.
+Craftsbury has always enjoyed a good reputation for having snow cover throughout the season.
+However, natural snow is not reliable - especially early and late in the year.
 Only occasionally do we have snow at Thanksgiving.
-Frequently we have snow for Christmas; but some years we don't.
+Frequently we have natural snow for Christmas; but some years we don't.
 Sometimes the snow lasts well into March, but other years it does not.
 The goal of our snow-making project is to augment the natural snow fall enough to create a more reliable and consistent ski season.

-How will this benefit the greater Craftsbury community?
+How does snowmaking benefit the greater Craftsbury community?

 The benefits to area skiers are clear, and we hope the reliability of snow will draw even more local people to become skiers.

-The project also promises to benefit the community in broader, but slightly less obvious ways:
+The project also benefits the community in broader, but slightly less obvious ways:

-- Jobs in the area, including those at the Outdoor Center, will become that much less seasonal, providing more stable income over the course of the year.
+- Jobs in the area, including those at the Outdoor Center, have become less seasonal, providing more stable income over the course of the year.

 How does snow-making fit the mission of the Outdoor Center?